 Where do I pick up and drop off books I have requested?

-When you order a book, you select where you want to pick it up.
+When you order a book, can either request 'Hand Delivery' of book or pick it up at the Bass Center ILLiad Office (BL5.500).
 When your book comes in, we will send you an email that is there waiting for you.
-When you are ready to turn it in, you may take it to where you picked it up during business hours, or you may deposit it in the bookdrop on the main floor of the South Campus Library anytime.
+When you are ready to turn it in, you may take it to any of the library offices at South Campus, North Campus or Bass Center during business hours, or you may deposit it in the bookdrop on the main floor of the South Campus Library anytime.

 I placed a request, but no longer need the article or book.
 What happens?